Individual appointments with the CCD are available to support students and alumni with career-related concerns and questions.

 - If you feel stuck, what issue (or issues) feel the most stressful?

-Note: If you want help with how to do something (like write a resume, conduct a job search, or interview well), we recommend that you start with attending a topical presentation to get an overview.
+Note: If you want help with how to do something (like write a resume, conduct a job search, or interview well), we recommend that you start with attending a topical presentation.
 Check our calendar for upcoming sessions.

 Special Topics and Types